opendaylight/gnmi/docs/user-guide.rst

 This example shows gNMI south-bound interface utilized with RESTCONF north-bound interface to manage gNMI devices on the network.
 The controller is deployed using an OSGi (Karaf) container.
 It is capable to connect to gNMI devices and expose connected devices over RESTCONF north-bound APIs.
 In this example the gNMI simulator is started as gNMI target and all operations are performed on this device.

-The example is pre-prepared with `Openconfig YANG models <../gnmi-models/openconfig-models/src/main/yang>`_.
+The example is pre-prepared with ``Openconfig YANG models`` which can be found in ``/gnmi-models/openconfig-models/src/main/yang>``.
 These models are used by both the gNMI Karaf feature and the gNMI device simulator.
-Device has already preconfigured state data specified in `initialStateJsonData.json <../gnmi-modules/odl-gnmi-device-simulator/src/main/resources/simulator-data/initialStateJsonData.json>`_ JSON file and initial config data in `initialConfigJsonData.json <../gnmi-modules/odl-gnmi-device-simulator/src/main/resources/simulator-data/initialConfigJsonData.json>`_.
+Device has already preconfigured state data specified in ``initialStateJsonData.json`` JSON file and initial config data in ``initialConfigJsonData.json`` which can be found in ``/gnmi-modules/odl-gnmi-device-simulator/src/main/resources/simulator-data``.
 To communicate with gNMI device it is required to use TLS communication with certificates and username and password authorization.

 This example starts:

 * **OpenDaylight/Karaf Distribution** containing:

-* `gNMI feature <../features/odl-gnmi>`_
+* ``gNMI feature``.

-* `gNMI device simulator <../gnmi-modules/odl-gnmi-device-simulator>`_
+* ``gNMI device simulator``.

 Prerequisites